rijalati/B_Tree/readme.txt

 key does not exist in the tree, then 0 is returned.

-The function takes a handle to a b_tree as an argument and void *b_tree_disk(void *b_tree) returns the jdisk pointer for the b_tree (jdisks explained later).
+The function takes a handle to a b_tree as an argument and void *b_tree_disk(void *b_tree) returns the jdisk pointer for the b_tree.

 The function int b_tree_key_size(void *b_tree) takes a handle to a b_tree as an argument and returns the key size for that b_tree.